ColoradoStark/API-For-MMORPG-Game/README.md

 # API For an Asynchronous MMORPG Game
 A very simple REST API that will return JSON objects.

-It is written using the slim framework.
-The code will set up a MySQL database with some basic player data for a turn based fantasy MMO.
-It has basic CRUD functionality.
+The code will:

+ Setup a MySQL database table with player data parameters for an MMORPG Populate the database with test records
+ Allow clients of the API to Create, Read, Update and Delete player data

 This repository is intended to be used with a server deployed by this wrapper: https://github.com/ColoradoStark/API-Server-Wrapper

 Instructions: